entu/api/README.md

 ## GET /auth/{sessionId}
-Returns list of JWT tokens (for all databases where user exists).
-Use this token in Bearer authorization header for all other requests.
+Returns list of JWT tokens for accessing databases where user exists.
+Use this token (in Bearer authorization header) for all other requests.

 #### Example request
 ```shell